wordlift/docs/docs/wordpress-plugin/woocommerce.md

 ### Product Card

 The Product Card allows the customers to see a preview of your product just placing their mouse over the link to the product itself.
 To activate the link and the Product Card just annotate the Product on your articles and pages.
-Learn more about [how to anotate your content](https://docs.wordlift.io/en/latest/analysis.html#wordlift-edit-post-widget)
+Learn more about [how to anotate your content](analysis#wordlift-edit-post-widget)

 ![image](./images/product-card-woocommerce.png)

 *How The Product Card of WordLift looks like on articles and other pages*

-:::note
+:::info Note
 Read from our blog how to [improve your WooCommerce product pages](https://wordlift.io/blog/en/woocommerce-product-pages/) to increase your sales.
 :::